camunda/camunda-docs-manual/content/reference/rest/process-definition/get-activity-statistics.md

   </tr>
   <tr>
     <td>incidentsForType</td>
-    <td>If this property has been set with any incident type (i.e. a String value) the result will only include the number of incidents for the assigned incident type.</td>
+    <td>If this property has been set with any incident type (i.e., a String value) the result will only include the number of incidents for the assigned incident type.</td>
   </tr>
 </table>